-- The Diocesan Surveyor, by prior arrangement with the resident will inspect the property at intervals not exceeding five years, wherever possible. - Following the inspection, the Diocesan Surveyor will produce a comprehensive report giving answers to certain questions (as required by the Repair of Benefice Buildings Measure 1972), and a schedule of repairs. - A copy of the report is sent to the resident together with a notice stating his/her right to make representations and the date by which the representations must be made. - The Diocesan Surveyor will arrange for contractors to visit the property to obtain competitive tenders for the repairs and any external decoration recommended. - The reports and representations are then considered at the next available meeting of the Property Committee. - Any recommended improvement will be added to the list of outstanding improvements.
+- The Diocesan Surveyor, by prior arrangement with the resident will inspect the property at intervals not exceeding five years, wherever possible.
+This was put on hold by National Church during covid and we are looking to outsource surveys to return to a five-year cycle - Following the inspection, the Diocesan Surveyor will produce a comprehensive report giving answers to certain questions (as required by the Repair of Benefice Buildings Measure 1972), and a schedule of repairs. - A copy of the report is sent to the resident together with a notice stating his/her right to make representations and the date by which the representations must be made. - The Diocesan Surveyor will arrange for contractors to visit the property to obtain competitive tenders for the repairs and any external decoration recommended. - The reports and representations are then considered at the next available meeting of the Property Committee. - Any recommended improvement will be added to the list of outstanding improvements.
 These are prioritised and are addressed from time to time and as funds allow.
 Some improvements are, more logically, carried out during an interregnum. - So long as the total cost of the repair works is within the budget allocation, the Property Committee will instruct the Diocesan Surveyor to place orders for the work External works, particularly redecoration, will generally be carried out during the summer following the inspection. - The Diocesan Surveyor will oversee the work, dealing with all queries and contract instructions, including following satisfactory completion of the work, authorising payment of the contractor's final account. - All periodic inspection work should be completed by the end of October in the year following the inspection.